10 Easy to Grow Vegetables for Beginner Gardeners

 Okra

-Okra is heat loving plant that is also drought tolerant.
+Okra is a heat loving plant that is also drought tolerant.
 Seeds can be planted in the ground once night temps reach 55 degrees.
 You may have to start seeds indoors if you live in a cold climate.
-Plants flower in the early morning.
+Plants flower in the early morning and are particularly beautiful.
 Pick pods when they are young and tender (usually around 3″-5″ in long).
 Pods will become too tough to eat once they get too long.

 Peppers

 Peppers are another heat loving plant.
 If you’re just starting out then I would suggest buying starts at your local nursery and planting in the ground after all danger of frost has past and night temps reach 55 degrees.
-I’ve had the most success with jalapeños, banana peppers and cayenne peppers.
-I’ve found bell peppers to be a little bit more finicky.
-Seeds can also be started indoors 8-10 weeks before transplanting.
+I’ve found that jalapeños, banana peppers and cayenne peppers are very prolific, but bell peppers don’t yield as much per plant.
+Seeds can be started indoors 8-10 weeks before transplanting.

 What is your favorite vegetable to grow?
 I’d love to know!